teleyinex/teleyinex.github.com/blog/_posts/2015-07-01-the-art-of-graceful-reloading.md

 zerg-pool = /tmp/zerg_pool_1:/tmp/zerg_master.sock
 ```

-Then, you configure your web app to use the zerg server:
+Then, you configure your web application to use the zerg server:

 ```
 [uwsgi]